 “It’s absolutely possible to successfully market a B2B brand on Instagram, driving traffic, leads, and conversions,” writes Kevin Kononenko at Databox.

-To substantiate the claim, Databox polled 25 marketers with a simple question: is it possible for B2B brands to succeed with marketing on Instagram?
+To substantiate the claim, Databox polled 25 marketers with a simple question: Is it possible for B2B brands to succeed with marketing on Instagram?

 The even ‘newer’ kid on the block is Snapchat, the app associated with a young audience and, of course, selfies.
 But that, by itself, doesn’t disqualify the platform from appealing to B2B advertising.

-Writing at Entrepreneur, marketer Renee Yeager reminds us of the fundamental truth of successful marketing: story is king.
+Writing at Entrepreneur, marketer Renee Yeager reminds us of the fundamental truth of successful marketing: the story is king.

 Gary Vaynerchuk of VaynerMedia boils it down: “One day, there will be some plumber in America who becomes famous by doing two-minute videos broken up into 20 sections on how to fix things yourself.”

 All of this translates into one thing: B2B brands are no longer sticking to the middle of the road regarding marketing.

 While just over 30% of B2B brands invest in Instagram ads right now (compared to 60% of B2C), B2B marketers will continue to look beyond legacy channels for even better engagement.
 Instagram will be one of those ways.

 For more insights, sign up for MediaRadar’s blog here.